dwjoyce/pythonbook/appendices/Common mistakes.rst

 Getting the indentation wrong
 -----------------------------

-Python uses indentation (the practice of "pushing in" your code from the left-hand side) to define blocks of code.
+Python uses :term:`indentation` (the practice of "pushing in" your code from the left-hand side) to define blocks of code.
 Ensure that each block of code is exactly indented in the same manner (i.e. they start in the same column as other lines at the same level or indentation).
 It is recommended practice to use an indentation of 4 spaces for each code block.

 +----------------------------------------+----------------------------------------+
 | Bad                                    | Good                                   |